ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 #Running the pipeline

 This pipeline makes use of [Luigi](https://github.com/spotify/luigi) to link the various steps together.
-As a result, there are two possible ways to execute the pipeline, described below.
-Both of them require that you start the `luigid` daemon:
+First, start the `luigid` daemon:

 `luigid --background --logdir luigi_logs`

 Which provides the central scheduler as well as the web UI, which can be accessed at `localhost:8082`.

-1. Use the `luigi` executable.
-Installing the luigi package should have placed the `luigi` executable in your path.
-This wrapper allows you to use the central scheduler.
-The following command will execute the test data set, after you have moved to the `CAT` installation directory:
+If you don't want to use the daemon, add the flag `--local-scheduler` to the invocation.

+To run the test data, change directories to the CAT installation folder and do the following:

-`export PYTHONPATH=./ && luigi --module cat RunCat --hal=test_data/vertebrates.hal --ref-genome=mm10 --augustus-hints-db=test_data/vertebrates.db --annotation=test_data/GRCm38.mm10.subset.gff3`
+`export PYTHONPATH=./ && luigi --module cat RunCat --hal=test_data/vertebrates.hal --ref-genome=mm10 --config=test_config.cfg`
-One other advantage of using the `luigi` executable is that you can start various sub-modules of the pipeline directly and bypass main wrapper.
-This is useful for re-executing parts of the pipeline.
-This is done by replacing `RunCat` with specific modules as described in the [modules](#modules) section.
-2. Run the pipeline directly from the main driver script.
-The same options are available.
-The only difference is not requiring ugly syntax for the `--target-genomes` flag.
-Test data invocation, also from the `CAT` installation directory:
-`export PYTHONPATH=./ && python cat.py --hal=test_data/vertebrates.hal --ref-genome=mm10 --augustus-hints-db=test_data/vertebrates.db --annotation=test_data/GRCm38.mm10.subset.gff3`

-#Hints database
+#Config file
 A major component of producing high quality comparative annotations is making use of RNA-seq information.
 This information is used as hints to the `augustus` gene finding tool along with `transMap`, and is a major component of cleaning up transcript projections.
 This is also useful if you run the `augustusCGP` portion of the pipeline.

 If you are running `augustusCGP`, then a hints database is required.
 At minimum, the hints database must be loaded with the genome sequence information for each target genome.
 Including transcript annotations for the high quality genomes in the alignment is highly recommended.